 The 41st Academy Awards in 1969 broke the mold for multiple reasons.
-One unprecedented change was that the show was set to be broadcast world-wide, in thirty-seven nations for the first time ever.
-This meant expanding the production to Dorothy Chandler Pavilion of the Los Angeles Music Center.
-It also meant that Streisand’s outfit would be seen live by masses of people, which certainly contributed to the explosive amount of attention it received.
+One unprecedented change was that the show was set to be broadcast worldwide, in thirty-seven nations for the first time.
+This meant expanding the production to the Dorothy Chandler Pavilion of the Los Angeles Music Center.
+It also meant that Streisand’s outfit would be seen live by masses of people which certainly contributed to the explosive amount of attention it received.
 There was no host for the awards show that evening, which had not happened since 1911.
 These were noteworthy changes, but the biggest shock of the ceremony came when Ingrid Bergman announced that Barbra Streisand and Katharine Hepburn had tied for the award of Best Actress in a Leading Role.
-The votes had been perfectly split, with 3,030 for each.
-This marked the first exact tie in a principle category, as well as the first time there had ever been a tie for the Leading Actress award.
-This has not happened again since.
+The votes had been perfectly split with 3,030 for each actress.
+This marked the first exact tie in a principal category and the first time there had ever been a tie for the Leading Actress award.

 Streisand’s iconic Oscar outfit remained in her possession until she decided to put it up for auction to benefit the Streisand Foundation.
 The winning bid was placed by Arnold Scaasi himself, who had set out to buy back many of his Streisand-worn looks for his archives.
 He recalled the pride he felt at having his most famous creation back in his hands, stating “For years I had asked to borrow the famous Academy Award see-through outfit to show at the many retrospectives that have been done on my career at museums across the country….I was always refused.
 A secretary told me often, “It’s in storage somewhere and can’t be found.”
 In October 2003 Streisand auctioned many of her personal items on eBay, the money going to the Streisand Foundation.
 Suddenly it was “found”, and after paying several thousand dollars I was able to buy it.
 Scented with Barbra’s personal fragrance, the controversial outfit finally came home to its creator.”